jj-sterne/Palimpsest/README.md

-# Palimpses Code is coming soon
+# Palimpsest Code is coming soon